 @hannahwarlinghonestly was not expecting that 😳😳 ##photomagic ##photoshoot ##photograpy ##mirrorchallenge ##outsidemirror ##phototips ##photohack♬ did a full 180 but its chill lofi - llusionmusic

-It caused micro-influencers and celebs alike to shoot their own versions and led to the creation of YouTube videos dedicated to handling the logistics and challenges of this new trend: sun in your eyes, harsh sunlight casting shadows, holding the mirror while executing the shot.
+It caused micro-influencers and celebs alike to shoot their own versions and led to the creation of YouTube videos dedicated to handling the logistics and challenges of this new trend: sun in your eyes, bright sunlight, holding the mirror while executing the shot.

 Although these kinds of outdoor mirror selfies may be slightly more difficult to maneuver, the point is that mirror selfies don’t have to look like the classic bathroom selfies or full-length bedroom mirror selfies.
 If you know exactly how to take an awesome selfie and you’re up for the challenge, then get up, grab that lightweight Ikea mirror, and find a new location.
 Go outside.
 Go next door.
 Try it from your porch.
 Get creative.